Jkeyuk/Projects/LearningProjects/StockTracker/readme.md

-This application provides 2 usefull fucntions for the user.
+This application provides the user with two usefull functions.
+First it can provide the user with a given company's stock symbol and which exchange the company's  stocks are being traded on.
+Also this application can provide the user with the stock quote information for a given company.

-The user can use this application to search for the stock ticker and exchange for a given company.
+This application pulls its data from the API provided by http://dev.markitondemand.com.